I told you. If it’s possible to make something in a crockpot, I will.

 Isn’t curry usually better the next day?
 The longer the flavors have had to mix?
 I figured yes.

 Yes, it really was delicious.
-Going right on my list of staples for the winter.
+This Crockpot Yellow Curry is going right on my list of staples for the winter.

 Crockpot Thai Yellow Curry

 - 3 Tablespoons red curry paste

 - 1 1/2 cups vegetable or chicken broth